LeadRDRK/AvatarCropper/README.md

     2. Create a new branch for your translation.
     3. Go to the `i18n` folder.
     4. Copy the `vi-vn.json` file and rename it accordingly.
-        - The name must be a ISO 639-1 code with country (if needed)
+        - The name must be an ISO 639-1 code with country (if needed)
         - e.g. `en-us` is for English (United States)
     5. Translate all the strings in your newly created file.
     6. Add your language to `langs.json`